JSH32/CodeX/codex-cpp/src/data_structures/strings.md

     return 0;
 }
 ```
 In this example, we define a function `print_length()` that accepts a `std::string_view` and prints its length.
 We then call this function using both `std::string` and a C-style string (null-terminated character array).
-The output shows the correct length for both types of strings without any type conversion or copying.
+The output shows the correct length for both types of strings without owning or copying the memory holding the string's data.
 ~~~

 Remember that since `std::string_view` is read-only, you should not use it if you need to modify the string or if you need to store it beyond the lifetime of the original string.
 In those cases, you should stick to using `std::string`.
+Primarily, `std::string_view` is used for consuming the content of a string (eg. string arguments).
+However, it also plays a crucial role in manipulating the string's view by performing complex substring-like operations.
+This becomes particularly relevant in parsing tasks where expensive string operations are carried out, such as removing prefixes or utilizing indices.
+By using `std::string_view`, one can efficiently abstract these calculations without creating new strings in the process.